top of page

 .jpg)

-Grab lunch and experience the future of food at the 2025 Food 4 Thought Festival, showcasing plant-based and alternative protein options.
+Experience the future of food at the 2025 Food 4 Thought Festival, showcasing plant-based and alternative protein options.
 Enjoy creative, sustainable dishes from chefs, startups, and brands committed to improving food for people, animals, and the planet.

 12:30 - 2:30 PM